Calculated based on number of publications stored in Pure and citations from Scopus

 Education/Academic qualification

-PhD, University of Adelaide
+PhD, Doctor of Philosophy, University of Adelaide

 30 Mar 200927 Mar 2013